TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-windowsagent-noheartbeat.md

 In the case that the agent has ***never*** sent any data, or has stopped sending ***all*** data, try the following:

 * [Verify agent connectivity to Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/agent-windows#verify-agent-connectivity-to-log-analytics).
 	* From the computer in **Control Panel**, find the item **Microsoft Monitoring Agent**.
-Select it and on the **Azure Log Analytics** tab, the agent should display a message stating: **The Microsoft Monitoring Agent has successfully connected to the Microsoft Operations Management Suite Service**.
+Select it and on the **Azure Log Analytics** tab, the agent should display a message stating: "The Microsoft Monitoring Agent has successfully connected to the Microsoft Operations Management Suite Service."
 * If the agent has not successfully connected to Log Analytics, ensure that you have [properly configured your proxy settings](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/agent-manage#windows-agent-1).
 	1. Sign on the computer with an account that has administrative rights.
 	2. Open **Control Panel**
 	3. Select **Microsoft Monitoring Agent** and then click the **Proxy Settings** tab
 	4. Click **Use a proxy server** and provide the URL and port number of the proxy server or gateway.
 If your proxy server or Log Analytics gateway requires authentication, type the username and [assword to authenticate and then click **OK**.
-* Restart the Log Analytics Agent by running the following commands in an Administrative Command prompt: 'net stop healthservice' followed by 'net start healthservice'.
+* Restart the Log Analytics Agent by running the following commands in an Administrative Command prompt: `net stop healthservice` followed by `net start healthservice`.
 Once the process restarts, wait approximately 5 minutes to see if the problem persists.

 If the agent is reporting ***some*** data, but not all, try the following: